Excerpt from the government of Ontario’s ‘Newsroom’

-Bluewater Power Distribution Corporation was found guilty of a violation of the Electrical Utility Safety Rules (EUSR) rule 107 which states,
+Bluewater Power Distribution Corporation was found guilty of a contravention of the Electrical Utility Safety Rules (EUSR) rule 107 which states,

 “1. a) All work must be properly planned and communicated, taking into account all workers, the general public, approved work procedures, equipment, and the physical and environmental conditions at the workplace.
 The purpose of this process is to establish a safe work area by identifying the job steps, hazards and appropriate barriers.
 The steps to be taken in case of an emergency shall also be documented.

 - b) Barriers used to protect against electrical hazards must be made of materials having an adequate electrical insulation value, and barriers used to protect against mechanical hazards must be of adequate strength for the purpose intended.
 Visual barriers must be used wherever practical to identify clearly the safe work area(s) for the worker(s), and/or to restrict access to unauthorized people.

 - respected in the same manner as other safety barriers.

 - A documented job plan must be completed prior to the performance of all tasks,

 - a) on or in proximity to energized electrical equipment;

 - b) requiring the establishment of work protection; or